Didgy74/tsf-example/README.md

 This happens when we only press the letter 'h' on the keyboard.
 Take note that TSF will call GetSelection first.
 It is *critical* that this function returns the updated selection values.
 It *will* break if you try to instead update it with a OnSelectionChange event after the fact!

+# Handling SetText in deferred context
+Every call to SetText is immediately followed up by GetText.
+The same applies to SetSelection.
+It may also be immediately followed up by GetTextExt.